2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 On the way down from Alfama district, it is time to visit the Church and Museum of São Vicente de Fora.
 There you will find the largest collection of baroque tiles in the world.
 Remember that Portugal is the tile capital of the world!

-Rossio Square is yet another very important and popular square in Lisbon.
+Leaving the most touristy area behind you can walk all the way to Rossio Square, yet another very important and popular square in Lisbon.
 On the corner of the square is A Ginjinha, which is a traditional place in Lisbon to taste the Portuguese liqueur made from sour cherries.

 This metallic structure, kind of gothic, has a walkway at the top of the lift which serves as a viewing platform.
-If you have credit on your VIVA CARD, you can use it to go up the lift.
+It is included in your day ticket or Lisbona Card.
+However, you will have to wait in line, depending on the time of the day and the day of the week it can be quite busy.

 This is also a great region to go shopping.
 I highly recommend a stop at Ale-Hop and Livraria Bertrand, some of my favorite places to buy books and souvenirs in Lisbon.